quicwg/base-drafts/draft-ietf-quic-transport.md

   that was already received.
 Or an endpoint received a RST_STREAM frame containing a different final offset to the one already established.

-FRAME_FORMAT_ERROR (0x7):
+FRAME_ENCODING_ERROR (0x7):

 : An endpoint received a frame that was badly formatted.
 For instance, an empty STREAM frame that omitted the FIN flag, or an ACK frame that has more acknowledgment ranges than the remainder of the packet could carry.
-This is a generic error code; an endpoint SHOULD use the more specific frame format error codes (0x1XX) if possible.

 TRANSPORT_PARAMETER_ERROR (0x8):